 Supporting students through their learning is important at Craven and during the lockdown period, students still received 1:1 tutorials with teaching staff and were offered IT support and remote meetings with Study skills support staff and the Student Services Support Team.

-We look forward to meeting you in September and assure you that, whatever the Covid-19 situation, your learning will be a personalised and supported experience.
+We look forward to meeting you and assure you that, whatever the Covid-19 situation, your learning will be a personalised and supported experience.

 We offer HNC’s, Foundation Degrees with an option to convert them into a full honours degree at Craven College or another college/university.
 To ensure all of our courses are industry-relevant, we write them in consultation with employers and also add key employment skills such as time-management, ICT and numeracy into your programme.